mailjet/mailjetBundle/src/Resources/doc/tests.md

 ## Debug/dev mode

-The best solution to debug or dev environment is to create a new MailJet account and use the API key of this new "debug/dev" MailJet account.
+The best solution to debug or dev environment is to create a new MailJet account and use the API key of this new "debug/dev" Mailjet account.

-We are waiting for a sandbox from MailJet developer in order to implements a pretty debug/dev mode. /!\